survivejs/webpack-book/manuscript/appendices/06_glossary.md

 * **Entry** - Entry refers to a file where you point from webpack’s `entry` configuration.
 * **Module** - Module can be an entry, but it can also be a file where an entry points.
 Modules can point to other modules.
 * **Plugin** - Plugins connect to webpack’s event system and can inject functionality into it.
-They provide the most powerful way to extend webpack and can be combined with loaders for maximum control.
+They allow you to extend webpack and can be combined with loaders for maximum control.
 * **Hot module replacement** - Hot module replacement refers to a particular technique that allows you to patch code while it is running in the browser.
 * **Linting** - Linting relates to the process in which code is statically examined for specific faults.
 A linter will alert if any of these faults are found.
-It is a way to improve code quality.
+It helps to improve code quality.

 ## Loading